 Upper-Division Application Procedures.
 Students should write to a college academic advisor for the application form well in advance of the application deadline.
-For more information on portfolios, ask for a copy of the Portfolio Seminar brochure from a college academic advisor.
-The following dates and procedures are for students applying to 2001-2002 upper-division programs in Urban Planning and Housing and Urban Development.
-Applicants to the upper-division program in Landscape Architecture follow different procedures and have different deadline dates; see an advisor in the advising office for more information.
+For more information on portfolios, ask for a copy of the portfolio guidelines from a college academic advisor.
+The following dates and procedures are for students applying to 2002-2003 upper-division programs in Housing and Urban Development.
+Applicants to the upper-division programs in Landscape Architecture and Urban Planning follow different procedures and have different deadline dates; see an advisor in the advising office for more information.

 Upper-Division Application Deadlines.
-April 16, 2001.
-Portfolio and application documents are due in the school office by 5:00 P.M.
+April 15, 2002.
+Portfolio and application documents are due in the school office by 5 P.M.

-June 1, 2001.
-If the spring 2001 semester includes transfer course work (i.e., course work taken at an institution other than ASU), a student must submit his or her transcripts to the school no later than June 1.
+June 3, 2002.
+If the spring 2002 semester includes transfer course work (i.e., course work taken at an institution other than ASU), a student must submit his or her transcripts to the school no later than June 3.
 These transcripts may be unofficial copies.
 A second set of official transcripts must be sent to the university Undergraduate Admissions office.
 Application is not complete until the university receives official transcripts for transfer course work.
 For those transfer students whose academic term ends in June rather than May, this deadline may be extended upon the written request of the applicant.

-July 2, 2001.
-Acceptance notices are mailed no later than July 2.
+July 1, 2002.
+Acceptance notices are mailed no later than July 1.